walaj/VariantBam/README.md

 ``pad[1000];region@myvcf.vcf``

+Alternatively, if supplying a region directly with the -l, -L, -g or -G flag, you can specify a padding with the -P flag.
+Note that this padding will be applied to every region provided with one of these flags:

+``variant <in.bam> -l myvcf.vcf -P 100``

 You can also state that the region applies to reads who don't necessarily overlap the region, but their pair-mate does (called "mate-linking").
 Note that this only applies to the ``all`` target.
 This is particularly useful for extracting all read PAIRS that cover a variant site.